zenna/DReal.jl/README.md

 [![Build Status](https://travis-ci.org/dreal/dReal.jl.svg?branch=master)](https://travis-ci.org/dreal/dReal.jl)

 This is a Julia wrapper for the [dReal SMT solver](https://dreal.github.io/). dReal allows you to answer [satisfiability problems](http://en.wikipedia.org/wiki/Satisfiability_modulo_theories).
 That is, you can ask questions of the form: __is there some assignment to my variables `x1`,`x2`,`x3`,..., that makes my formula over these variables true?__.

+dReal also allows you to do non-linear, constrained, optimisation.

 # Prerequisites
 [dReal](https://github.com/dreal/dreal3) (with shared library installed)